How to Use Silicon Valley Express Lanes

 Who Can Drive in Express Lanes?

 During the peak commute periods, carpool vehicles can use the Express Lanes for free and solo drivers can use the Express Lane by paying a toll with the FasTrak® transponder.
 Keep in mind that solo drivers are not allowed in the HOV/carpool/diamond lanes.
 Solo drivers should merge into the Express Lane open access area when the FasTrak® signs are visible.
 When traffic is especially heavy on the 237-880 interchange, and speeds drop below 45 miles per hour (mph), the Express Lanes go into "HOV ONLY mode", a time when only carpool vehicles, motorcycles, and clean air vehicles with the decals can use the Express Lanes, and solo drivers can only use the general purpose lanes.
+Refer to our other pages for more information on Using the 237 Express Lanes, How FasTrak Works, and 237 Express Lane FAQs.

 What is "HOV ONLY Mode"?During "HOV ONLY mode", the words "HOV ONLY" will be posted on the changeable electric sign indicating that the lane is no longer open to solo drivers.
 During "HOV ONLY mode", only carpool vehicles, motorcycles and clean air vehicles with the proper decals can use the Express Lane, and no toll will be charged.